forestgrape/coronavirus/index.md

 * [Transmission of Sars-CoV-2 with Focus on a Proposed Dry Form Transmission](./transmission.md#transmission-models) Sars-CoV-2 is mostly transmitted airborne and even a Dry Form aerosol infection is possible.
     - A recap of airborne transmission,
-    - look at a proposal of a new dry from transmission model,
+    - Proposal of a new dry from transmission model,
     - describe how particles behave in the respiratory tract,
     - analyse spread pattern of Covid-19 which indicate aerosol transmission
     - and based on the discussions protection measures are suggested: smoke protection and masks.